Bridge

 Destination mint

 On the destination chain, Flo mints the Flo tokens to the wallet you specified.
-The entire round trip completes in ~30 seconds on L2 routes.
+End-to-end settlement time is set by Chainlink CCIP and the source chain's finality requirements, not by Flo.

 What bridge gives you